kbrown55347/Movies-Saga/checklist.md

 ### Setup

-- [ ] npm install, create components
+- [x] npm install, create components
+- [ ] On home/list page, setup link to go to Add Movie

 ### DetailsView

-- [ ] On click of movie poster, route (useHistory) to /details page to display description of that movie
+- [x] On click of movie poster, route (useHistory) to /details page to display description of that movie
+- [ ] setup routes to each page

 *Database to Server to Client*
 - [ ] add '/api/details' route in server.js